mtquadros/shared_memory_cpp/README.md

 ## Progress of this project:

-### IPC by Shared Memory and Mutex mechanism
+### IPC by Shared Memory and Mutex,Semaphore mechanisms

-> Until now (May 23, 2024) it was implemented a interprocess communication
-> example using the mutex mechanism to garantee the exclusive access to
-> critical region to each process.
+> This example we use shared memory technique to implement a buffer of 10 integers as a
+> comunication channel between `producer.out` and `consumer.out` processes.
 >
-> This example is not eficient using mutex because the process
-> is forced to sleep for 2s (that waste processing time) to get
+>
+`../interprocess_comm/sharedmm/include/sharedmm/shared_mem_buffer.h` header file
 > time enough to another process enter in the critical region and show this
 > behaviour.
 >
 ### Demonstration:
 > The demonstration below shows two terminals, each one is running the program.
 >